Range Object in Excel VBA

 Copy/Paste

-The Copy and Paste method are used to copy a range and to paste it somewhere else on the worksheet.
+The Copy method and the Paste method are used to copy a range and to paste it somewhere else on the worksheet.

 Code: